jkominek/adcstudy/data/NOTES-mcp3008.md

 thinking these values were kind of weird, i went back and measured Vref. despite it being a 2V MIC5366, it is actually outputing 1.745V. so all the values are 14.61% higher than they ought to be.

+mcp3008_3V3_3V3_12750Hz_mcp6l04_2870tf_mic5366@2V
+  * hammer peak 553
+  * hammer background
+    * mean 9.04 sdev 1.51
+  * keystick peak 735ish
+  * keystick background
+    * mean 101.26 sdev 1.49

+no capacitor at all looks like a slight improvement over the 44 and 100pF caps. odd that this has has worse hammer background than our original measurement, though. it's the same configuration as that first test but with a better gain resistor. though at a higher gain. noise goes up faster? in that case we'd be better off with a low resistor for the TIA and then a purely voltage amplification stage. which isn't what any of the advice suggests.

+(just to sanity check things i turned out the lights and covered up the sensors a bit, and only got a 0.25% reduction in background. no effect on sdev. no particular reason to believe that was real.)

+i should recapture the original mcp6l04 w/1800 gain signal and see if it holds up. maybe there's just a lot of variability? maybe that was just a really good 6L04?

+2024-06-01T23:17:57.999191
+  * hammer peak 552
+  * hammer background
+    * mean 8.72 sdev 1.54
+  * keystick peak 730s
+  * keystick background
+    * mean 102.26 sdev 1.62

+basically the same as not having 1pF. which is to be expected, 1pF is probably less than the stray capacitance on the board.

+mcp3008_3V3_3V3_12750Hz_tlv9064_2870tf_mic5366@2V
+  * hammer peak 553.5
+  * hammer background
+    * mean 11.48 sdev 4.29
+  * keystick peak 740ish
+  * keystick background
+    * mean 107.00 sdev 3.22

+first test with the TLV9064. background is definitely higher, and we've got quite a bit more noise. it's very visible on the plots. i'm assuming the much higher GBW is amplifying some stuff that's otherwise being filtered out? we only build this with 0pF and 1pF, would it be worth trying with 100pF? best input bias and 2nd best offset voltage in the cheap class doesn't seem to have helped it any. if the gain theory is right we should see the TLV4314 do better than the TLV9054.

+mcp3008_3V3_3V3_12750Hz_tlv9064_2870tf,1pF_mic5366@2V.csv
+  * hammer peak 553
+  * hammer background
+    * mean 10.75 sdev 3.61
+  * keystick peak 690s
+  * keystick background
+    * mean 107.39 sdev 3.13

+basically the same, with maybe some of the noise filtered. still really bad. sigh.